Matt Maiellaro: Other work

 Maiellaro directed the animated music video for Year Long Disaster's 2008 single "Leda Atomica", and has performed live with the band in Atlanta, Georgia.

 In 2012, Maiellaro wrote and released his first graphic novel entitled Knowbodys, which centers around a family whose seemingly mundane life isn't all it that seems because the parents have the power to police the supernatural world (i.e. werewolves and poltergeists).
 This is one of Maiellaro's few projects that uses a traditional, non-absurd structure of writing.

 In 2022, a new film from Maiellaro entitled Pastacolypse was reported to be in the works at Bento Box Entertainment and would stream exclusively on Tubi.
+It was released on Tubi on May 22, 2023.

+In 2024, Maiellaro launched a YouTube series titled Meat Kingdom, in which he interviews friends and colleagues who have worked with him on projects such as Aqua Teen Hunger Force and 12 oz.
+Mouse.